Tenet review: Christopher Nolan's new time-twister can't top Inception

 Christopher Nolan is back to turn back the clock.
-The maestro of brainy blockbusters delivers a new film at a time when the movie industry is desperate to go back to the era before COVID-19 closed theaters, and fittingly enough it's based around eye-popping time-bending action.
+The maestro of brainy blockbusters delivers a new film at a time when the movie industry is desperate to return to the era before COVID-19 closed theaters, and fittingly enough the movie's based around eye-popping time-bending action.
 But is Tenet in the wrong place at the wrong time?

 The film begins in a crowded theater, an incongruous sight that's become more charged in the time of the coronavirus pandemic.
 Coincidentally, characters also spend a lot of time in face-obscuring respirators, which feels fitting as many viewers will be wearing masks too -- for a bum-numbing 2 hours and 30 minutes.
 Covering the faces of the stars doesn't exactly help the viewer, as it's hard enough to keep track of the plot even when you can see everybody's face.